The pros and cons of working with a real estate agent

 A real estate agent is a professional who accompanies you throughout the negotiation process, up until the conclusion of the sale which is completed with the help of a notary.
 In the case of a real estate transaction, their role will be to estimate the value of the property, gather all the necessary documents, work on the marketing strategy and promote your property.
 This can turn out to be a long and tedious process that may be quite daunting for those who choose to do it themselves.

-However, there are pros and cons to working with a real estate agent, which is what we will be covering in the following article:
+However, there are pros and cons to working with a real estate agent, which is what we will be covering in this article!

 The benefits of working with a real estate agent